 This recipe marks my return to blogging on Food Gypsy after taking a step back for a year or so.
 Sometimes it’s good to set a project aside and come back to it with fresh eyes.
 What do you like?
 What do you want to change?
 What works?
 What feels too much like work?
 Where is your passion – now?
 Is it in the story?
 The recipe?
 The photography?
 Are you pushing/growing/learning?
 Where is the value for the reader?
 Good questions for any blogger.
 I’m not sure I have all the answers, I know I love sharing my passion for great cuisine but I’m tired for trying to make it work.
 I’m tired of “crushing it”.
 Frankly, crushing it, crushed me.

 I’m not your typical food blogger.
-I don’t live a picture perfect life, fueled by an endless bank account.
-I don’t have time for the countless webinars and Tweet-ups.
-I don’t have my kitchen rigged for weekly Facebook live broadcasts.
 The food props you see are the tools of my trade and/or my home kitchen.
 I don’t have a spare bedroom that doubles as a studio.
-I don’t spend my days researching keywords (between filtered Insta posts) and direct trend with recipes involving charcoal… and cauliflower.
-(I cook over charcoal, not with it.)

 Let’s Talk Food

-Budget conscious recipes that stretch my grocery dollar are my favorite weekend meals.
+Budget conscious recipes that stretch my grocery dollar are my go-to weekend meals.
 Nothing like a great soup or stew, like this Red Black Chorizo Chili, to clear out the fridge of all the little bits of onion and dried up ends of garlic and soggy tomatoes past their prime.
 The big expense is the chorizo, but overall this is a cheap, one pot meal for under $15.
-Perfect for game day.
-(Go Ottawa Redblacks!
-But you know I still love you Calgary Stampeders, right?!)
+Perfect for game day and tailgate parties.
 This chili also freezes well and keeps hungry teens happy.

-Alternative serving suggestions; try Red Black Chorizo Chili with your favorite cornbread recipe.
+Alternative serving suggestions; try Red Black Chorizo Chili with your favourite cornbread recipe.
 Melt it under cheese on nachos.
 Use it as a hot dip for corn chips.
-Or my current favorite application, top off a baked sweet potato with a little chorizo Chili, and call that lunch.
+Or my current favourite application, top off a baked sweet potato with a little chorizo Chili, and call that lunch.

 Packed with protein, it’s good fuel and it won’t break the family budget, which leaves more money for wine.
 Life without wine is hardly worth living.